Tornadoes of 1942: May 31

+Three tornadoes touched down across North-central Kansas, including a large F4 tornado south of Delphos, which swept away a farm home, while destroying half a dozen more.
+An F2 tornado formed shortly after the F4 tornado lifted, with the tornado being described as being "Milky White" in appearance.
+The tornado destroyed outbuildings on four farms.

 June

 The deadliest tornado this month was an F4 that meandered 2 + 1/4 mi over southwestern Oklahoma City, killing 35 people and injuring 100, 29 of whom were hospitalized.
 73 homes were wrecked—many leveled, some smaller obliterated—and 31 damaged, with losses totaling $500,000.
 The tornado was the deadliest to hit Oklahoma City until an F5 on May 3, 1999, killed 36.
 On June 20, another F4 curled past Mulvane, Kansas, killing four and injuring 10, and the same day a third F4 hit Kokomo, Indiana, killing three and injuring 150.
 Five days later an F2 near Wheatland, Wyoming, killed two and injured four.